Ignotus-mago/PixelAudio/examples/README.md

-As of March 2, 2025, we have the following examples:
+As of May 4, 2025, we have the following examples:

 - **LookupTables**: an introduction to a core concept in PixelAudio, lookup tables.
 Start here.
 - **Starter**: basics of creating a PixelMapGen instance and plugging it into a PixelAudioMapper.